-In a descriptive cohort study, prognosis was evaluated in 987 women with primary or secondary RPL referred to a tertiary center in Denmark (Lund et al., 2012).
-Five years after the first consultation, 66.7% (95% CI 63.7-69.7) had achieved a live birth, increasing to 71.1% (95% CI 68.0-74.2) after 15 years.
-There was a significantly decreased chance of at least one subsequent live birth with increasing maternal age; of women aged 40 years or older, 41.7% (95% CI 29.8-56.1) achieved a live birth within 5 years compared to 81.3% (95% CI 69.2-90.7) of women aged 20-24 years.
-There was also a significant decrease in chance of a live birth by increasing number of miscarriages before first consultation ranging from 71.9% (95% CI 67.5-76.1) in women with 3 miscarriages to 50.2% (95% CI 40.5-60.8) in women with 6 or more previous miscarriages.
+In a descriptive cohort study, prognosis was evaluated in 987 women with primary or secondary RPL referred to a tertiary centre in Denmark (Lund, et al., 2012).
+Five years after the first consultation, 66.7% (95%CI 63.7-69.7) had achieved a live birth, increasing to 71.1% (95%CI 68.0-74.2) after 15 years.
+There was a significantly decreased chance of at least one subsequent live birth with increasing maternal age; of women aged 40 years or older, 41.7% (95%Cl 29.8-56.1) achieved a live birth within 5 years compared to 81.3% (95%Cl 69.2-90.7) of women aged 20-24 years.
+There was also a significant decrease in chance of a live birth by increasing number of miscarriages before first consultation ranging from 71.9% (95%Cl 67.5-76.1) in women with 3 miscarriages to 50.2% (95%Cl 40.5-60.8) in women with 6 or more previous miscarriages.
 There was no evidence of an interaction between maternal age and the number of previous miscarriages.
+The Lund model was not designed for individual risk assessment, given the descriptive scope of the study.
+Furthermore, the study does not discriminate between unexplained and explained RPL.

-Another longitudinal study prospectively collected data of 716 RPL patients (325 idiopathic) attending a referral clinic in Liverpool over a 10-year period (Brigham et al., 1999).
+Another longitudinal study prospectively collected data of 716 RPL patients (325 idiopathic) attending a referral clinic in Liverpool over a 10-year period (Brigham, et al., 1999).
 Of the patients achieving a further pregnancy, 167/222 (75%) had a successful outcome with survival beyond 24 weeks.
 There was no statistically significant difference in outcome between primary (77%) and secondary losers (74%).
-From a survival curve, it was shown that the most perilous time for women with idiopathic RPL was between 6 and 8 weeks' gestation.
+From a survival curve, it was shown that the most perilous time for women with idiopathic RPL was between 6- and 8-weeks' gestation.
 By 8 weeks' gestation, if a fetal heartbeat had been identified, the chances of a successful outcome in a subsequent pregnancy were 98%, climbing to 99.4% at 10 weeks' gestation.
 Previous miscarriage history and age of the patient significantly affected the chances of a successful outcome, age being slightly more significant than previous number of miscarriages.